 Below is quick reference tool that was created by the Office of Diversity and Inclusion to be used as a resource for improving professional skills and ability to communicate with Spanish-speaking patients.
 Users are encouraged to read and repeat, in Spanish, commonly used medical phrases stated or asked during the medical interview.
 This tool has been developed for those who may come in contact with Spanish-speaking bilingual patients, who can provide their answers in English.
 This tool has not been developed to be used with LEP patients.
 Best practices for communicating with LEP patients are with the support of a certified or trained interpreter. ©2020

-Stay tuned for a new training course to be offered in fall 2020.
-The registration deadline is Sept.
-4, 2020 at 5 pm.
+Stay tuned for a new training course to be offered in fall 2021.
 Class size is limited.
-NOTE: Registration for this course is now closed.

 “How do you feel?”